m6t6ng6/tp_final_unc_devops_grupo_9/README.md

 - cd kube-prometheus

 ### Crear el namespace "monitoring" y los CRDs (Custom Resource Definition)
-### Create the namespace and CRDs, and then wait for them to be availble before creating the remaining resources
 - kubectl create -f manifests/setup
 - kubectl create -f manifests/